RaidcoreGG/api-cdi/AddonHost/API/README.md

 ---

 # Logging
 Normally you will only use the Log function inside of the AddonAPI struct.
-All you need to know about it, is that you can use it for printf-style logging.

 ## Custom Logging
 Nexus by default implements a FileLogger, ConsoleLogger, if `-ggconsole` is set, and logging to the ImGui window in game.